Direkt zum Inhalt

 Evaluation Criteria

-All submitted abstracts will be evaluated by a scientific committee.
+All submitted papers will be evaluated by a scientific committee.
 The evaluation will be based on the following criteria:

 • Relevance of the topic